 A typical protective warding, for example, will require a single point to “infuse” the warding (be it an object or a symbol, as examples) with a part of your very essence.
 Rituals can vary with simple ones taking 1 point and more complicated, larger ones being at ref discretion.

 Refs will try to remind players of the cost, but players will be trusted to keep their own tallies if they perform magic when a ref is not present.

 So, what does it mean when you start losing Will Power?
-Consider the Will Power stat descriptors at the top there (go on – feel free to check them again, I don't mind waiting).
-The variation between 10 and 6 is quite substantial.
-10 is a stubborn rock of opinion; 6 is mouldable clay.
+Consider the Will Power stat descriptors at the top there: The variation between 10 and 6 is quite substantial.
+10 is a stubborn rock of opinion while 6 is mouldable clay.

 As you start to lose Will, your determination and strength of personality starts to fade.
 Certainty in yourself and your place in the world falls, and your motivation and focus take a major hit.
 You can retain your personality and self-confidence, but will be increasingly less inclined to project yourself.

 - At less than half your Will (regardless of your starting point) you will be lethargic to a disabling degree.
 Your skills will take longer to perform; this will be trusted as a role playing exercise.
 Refs and other players should be able to see you struggling to focus.